OpenLiberty/ci.docker/README.md

 ## InstantOn

-[Open Liberty InstantOn](https://openliberty.io/docs/latest/instanton.html) provides fast startup times for MicroProfile and Jakarta EE applications.
+[Liberty InstantOn](https://openliberty.io/docs/latest/instanton.html) provides fast startup times for MicroProfile and Jakarta EE applications.
 With InstantOn, your applications can start in milliseconds, without compromising on throughput, memory, development-production parity, or Java language features.

 Check out our guide on [Containerizing, packaging, and running a Spring Boot application](https://openliberty.io/guides/spring-boot.html) where you can learn how to use Liberty InstantOn with a Spring Boot application for faster startup.